zu2/chibicc-6800-v1/README.md

 L1: stx @hireg
 ```

-all bytes on zero page.
+all bytes on zero page (chibicc-6800).

 ```
     ldx #0